Barthilas/Docker-Kubernetes-Udemy/README.md

 - managed by docker
 - folders on host machine which are mounted into containers
 - containers can read/write from volume
-- anonymous or named (anonymous exists as long as container)
+- anonymous or named (anonymous exists as long as container, removed when container stops with --rm parameters)
+- Anonymous volume usage: prioritize container-internal paths higher than external paths.
 - example: docker run -d -p
 3000:80 --rm --name feedback-app -v feedback:/app/feedback feedback-node:value  (creates named volume feedback with path /app/feedback)